 You're very welcome to join the leader for an optional visit to a cafe and a chance to ask further questions after the course

 During the training you will be walking both on and off paths.
 The morning is likely to take place in the valley on a mixture of good tracks and smaller footpaths and also off paths across grassy fields.
 In the afternoon we will most likely head up towards Kinder Scout which can be rough in places and includes 1 fairly long hill.
 The hill up to Kinder is a steady climb of about 400m (1300ft).
 On Kinder the terrain is open moorland with heather and rough grass.
 At any time of year there are likely to be some muddy sections and the path becomes rougher and a little rocky in places.
 When we leave the paths on Kinder the ground is very uneven with potential for hidden bumps and holes under the vegetation.

 Recommended Equipment & Clothing

 The day will be largely practical, walking in both the lower valleys and up towards Kinder Scout.
 We will be going off paths in rough or sometimes muddy terrain so walking boots with good ankle support are recommended.
-You will be standing around whilst practicing skills in whatever weather we have on the day and so will need appropriate clothing.
+You will be standing around whilst practising skills in whatever weather we have on the day and so will need to dress warmer than for a usual walk.
 Below is a recommended list:

 - Compass (if you want to practise with one) - recommend a Silva Type 4, Suunto A30 or similar.
-If buying one check it's Northern Hemisphere (NH), there are a lot for sale online which are not!!
+If buying one check it's Northern Hemisphere (NH), degrees and metric scale.
+There are a lot for sale online which are not!!

 - Waterproof jacket